Starbucks Copycat Pumpkin Cream Cheese Muffins

 - Optionally, sprinkle around the center of each muffin with pumpkin seeds or coarse sugar and bake for about 15 minutes and let them cool before serving.

 How to Store Pumpkin Cream Cheese Muffins

-Because of the cream cheese, it’s probably recommended that you store the muffins in the refrigerator.
+Because of the cream cheese filling in the pumpkin muffins, it’s probably recommended that you store them in the refrigerator.
 They’ll keep airtight for up to 1 week in the fridge.

 I suggest slightly warming them briefly in the microwave before serving because they’re better warmed or if you prefer them simply at room temp, take them out of the fridge about a half hour before serving.

 However, I personally do not store items like pumpkin bread with cream cheese in the fridge and I am fine storing them for a few days at room temp.

 Refrigeration dries out baked goods, plain and simple, and since I despite dry desserts and sweets, I do whatever is necessary to prevent that, including room temperature storage in a large ziptop bag.

 Experts seems to have varying opinions about this so do what you’re comfortable with in terms of storing at room temp or refrigerating.

 For example, “For items with a large amount of cream cheese, like cheesecake, it’s best to refrigerate after baking to prevent bacterial overgrowth and food poisoning.
 Other items, like brownies and cookies, that only have a small amount of cream cheese don’t need to be refrigerated, since the flour and sugar absorb excess moisture.” (source)